SKrupa/E190u-Lab3/Lab 3 Write Up.md

 I found that the controllers encouraged a far different playstyle than the keyboard and mouse.
 With the controllers I would play mostly with projectile based weapons since explosions had a tendency to cause self damage.
 With keyboard and mouse, it was far easier to bunny hop around thus making the rocket launcher a far more potent weapon.
 I am confident that without the rocket launcher, the dramatic advantage I had with the keyboard and mouse would have narrowed.

+Since the quantitative results are unsatisfactory, a qualitative discussion of the controllers may be useful.
+It should be noted that these judgements come from a primarily keyboard and mouse user whose only familiarity with controllers is racing and third person action games.
+Many issues I found with the controllers might not affect users who typically play first person shoots using controllers.

+First, even though Professor Spjut's controller performed similarly to the mouse and keyboard in its second run, I found it to not be a very fun way to play.
+I found aiming with the analog stick to be frustrating because the speed was never exactly what I would want.

+Professor Spjut's controller also felt very uncomfortable to me because of how wide and thin it was.
+On the otherhand, although my controller was more comfortable, it was confusing to use because the button layout did not map well to fps controls.
+I would often times switch weapons when wanting to jump and vice versa.

 #Conclusions
+Overall the testing was very inconclusive since the effect of learning the game far outweighted any benefits or detriments of the various control schemes.
+This testing methodology could be applied to get useful data, but would require a lot more trials and some kind of warm up period with each controller before recording any data.

+I spend about 2 hours initially reading through the code to find a starting point.
+I spent about an hour and a half doing the initial coding and bugtesting.
+I spend another hour doing more discovery within the code for other things I wanted to implement.
+I ran the tests for an hour and then analyzed the data for 30 minutes.

+I feel like this lab would benefit from some assistance on how to get started.
+With Cube 2, there are a lot of files and most of them are completly unneccessary to look at.
+I wasted a lot of time looking at code that seemed promising but ended up not fulfilling the function I needed it to.